AI4Bharat/IndicXlit/README.md

 <!-- ## Using the model to transliterate the inputs -->
 The model is trained on words as inputs. hence, users need to split sentence into words before running the transliteratation model when using our command line interface.

 Follow the Colab notebook to setup the environment, download the trained _IndicXlit_ model and transliterate your own text.
+GPU support is given in command line interface.

 <!-- colab integratation on running the model on custom input cli script-->
 Command line interface --> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1GFlqA7fpA2LLKJXtbtXSe-DqrAshuB-L?usp=sharing)